kstrauser/freeradical/README.md

 ### Preparing to run

 1. Edit `host_vars/mastodon` to suit.
-1. The config files are for a fictional site named "example.taco".
-Find and replace every occurrence of example.taco with your own site domain. `make fixme` can locate these for you.

 ### Installing

 Once you're ready:

 1. Run `make firstrun`.
-This does a few things:
-    - Updates all installed packages
-    - Installs the distro's Python (in case you're bootstapping with copied-in version) and a proper shell
-    - Creates the admin and daemon users
-    - Mounts the block device for use by PostgreSQL
-    - Disables SSH
-    - Reboots the system
+This creates an admin user and disables SSH as root.
 1. Run `make dhparams` to generate your own `dhparams.pem` file.
 This makes SSL happy.
 It also takes ages.
 1. Run `make install` to do All The Things:
-    - Installs required packages
+    - Installs required packages and configures them
     - Clones a Mastodon git repo
     - Builds Mastodon
     - If the git repo contains a `.env.production` file, e.g. you cloned your own forked Mastodon instead of the main release: